evilangelist/tmx-loader.js/README.md

 ``` javascript
 XMLHttpRequest cannot load file:<tmxfile> Origin null is not allowed by Access-Control-Allow-Origin.
 ```
 To fix this either run Chrome with the ```--allow-file-access-from-files``` option.
-Or server the files from a server.
+Or serve the files from a server.